|Viaje Summerfest 2013|

 Toro: 6 3/4 x 50

-When I described the blend I mentioned how the Cafe Rosado wrapper stood out.
-This is a medium-brown colored wrapper with a colorado red tint to it.
-The wrapper is not oily and definitely has a rougher feel to it.
-There are very few wrapper seams that are visible.
+The Cafe Rosado wrapper is what really stands out.
+It has a medium-brown color with a colorado red tint to it.
+The wrapper is not oily and definitely has a slight rough look to it There are very few wrapper seams that are visible.
 While there are some veins visible, I would not describe this as a toothy wrapper.
+There is about a 3/4 inch shag which is a rough cut.

 Preparation for the Cigar Experience